ArduPilot/SiK/README.markdown

 Currently the firmware components include:

  - A bootloader with support for firmware upgrades over the serial interface.
- - Radio firmware with support for parsing AT commands, storing parameters and basic radio initialisation.
+ - Radio firmware with support for parsing AT commands, storing parameters and FHSS/TDM functionality

-In the short term, the radio firmware will be expanded to do simple transparent serial data exchange, but longer term plans include link reliability and proper link scheduling.
+See the user documentation above for a list of current firmware features

 ## What You Will Need